Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Experiments

-\textbf{Utility boosting and stability.} Next, we empirically corroborate that the proposed R1SMG boosts the utility of the NYC Uber pickup count query by achieving lower accuracy loss and higher accuracy stability.
-Specifically, by setting $\epsilon=0.5$ and $\delta = 10^{-7}$, we repeat the noise generation process for classic, analytic Gaussian, and MVG mechanisms 100 times, and calculate the accuracy loss ($\mathcal{L}$, in Definition \ref{l}).
+\textbf{Utility boosting and stability.} Next, we empirically corroborate that the R1SMG mechanism boosts the utility of the NYC Uber pickup count query by achieving lower accuracy loss and higher accuracy stability.
+Specifically, by setting $\epsilon=10^{-5}$ for the R1SMG mechanism and $\epsilon=0.5$ for the other mechanisms and $\delta = 10^{-7}$, we repeat the noise generation process 100 times for the R1SMG, classic Gaussian, analytic Gaussian, and MVG mechanisms, respectively, and calculate the accuracy loss (i.e., $\mathcal{L}$, in Definition \ref{l}).
 In Figure \ref{fig:utility_cost_L}, we plot the corresponding histograms, empirical average values of $\mathcal{L}$, and the empirical PDFs, obtained by different mechanisms.
-The plots associated with R1SMG, classic Gaussian, analytic Gaussian, and MVG mechanisms are show in Figure \ref{fig:utility_cost_L}(a)-(d), respectively.
+In particular, Figure \ref{fig:utility_cost_L}(a) plots the histograms of $\mathcal{L}$ for various mechanisms on the same $x$-axis, and Figure \ref{fig:utility_cost_L}(b) is the zoomed in histograms for each mechanism.
+Figure \ref{fig:utility_cost_L}(c) demonstrates the empirical PDF and mean of $\mathcal{L}$ for each mechanism on the same $x$-axis, and Figure \ref{fig:utility_cost_L}(d) shows the corresponding zoomed in plots.

-Figure \ref{fig:utility_cost_L} shows that the empirical mean obtained by using R1SMG is less than that obtained by the other mechanisms.
-This means that under the same privacy guarantee, R1SMG introduces additive noise with the least amount of magnitude (squared Frobenius norm), which lead to lower empirical accuracy loss.
-In particular, $\L$ obtained from R1SMG are in the order of $10^3$, whereas, $\L$ obtained from the other mechanisms are all in the order of $10^4$.
-We can also find that the histogram and the empirical PDF of $\mathcal{L}$ obtained by R1SMG are much more leptokurtic and right-skewed than that achieved by the others.
-This is because compared with Figure \ref{fig:utility_cost_L}(b), (c) and (d), Figure \ref{fig:utility_cost_L}(a) has longer and fatter tail, higher and sharper central peak, and the density is almost distributed at the left side.
-However, empirical PDFs in Figure \ref{fig:utility_cost_L}(b), (c), and (d) all have bell shapes, which corroborate the analysis in Remark \ref{all_remark}.
-Thus, R1SMG can reduce greatly the probability that the additive perturbation noise having large magnitude.
+Figure \ref{fig:utility_cost_L} shows that the empirical mean accuracy loss obtained by using the R1SMG mechanism is less than those obtained by the other mechanisms, in spite of the fact that the privacy budget is smaller than $1/10^4$ of the others.
+This means that under very restricted privacy guarantee, the R1SMG mechanism is able to introduce additive noise with small magnitude (squared Frobenius norm), which lead to lower empirical accuracy loss.
+In particular, $\L$ obtained by the R1SMG mechanism is around $1.5\times 10^4$ when $\epsilon = 10^{-5}$, whereas, $\L$ obtained by the other mechanisms are around $5\times 10^4$ even with $\epsilon=0.5$.
+We can also find that the histogram and the empirical PDF of $\mathcal{L}$ obtained by the R1SMG mechanism are much more leptokurtic and right-skewed than those achieved by the others.
+Particularly, in Figure~\ref{fig:utility_cost_L}(d), compared with those obtained by the other mechanisms that have bell shapes, the empirical PDF of $\L$ achieved by the R1SMG mechanism has a longer and fatter tail, a higher and sharper central peak, and the density is more densely distributed on the left side.
+The results corroborate the analysis in Remark \ref{all_remark}.
+Thus, under very strict $(\epsilon,\delta)$-DP requirement, it is still less likely for the R1SMG mechanism to generate additive noise with large magnitude.